mapninja/Earthsys144/week06/00_TURN_IN_basic_remote_sensing_with_google_earth_engine.md

 5. Paste the URL into a Google Doc with the rest of your submission.
 6. Export or download the Google Doc as a PDF.
 7. Submit the PDF as instructed by the course.

-## Reflection Questions

-Answer these briefly in your PDF:

-- What surface quality is your index intended to isolate?
-- Which wavelengths or bands does your chosen index compare?
-- How does normalization help make that contrast easier to interpret?
-- What is one limitation or possible source of confusion in your result?
-- How did the true color image help you interpret the index layer?